jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO:` Tidy up CSS/Sass code.

++ `TODO:` MISS buttons do not not always fire correctly.
+Miss text triggers the action, but not the whole button.

 + `TODO:` Ask for confirmation before initiating a "re-rack" (new frame)

 + `TODO:` Refactor code generated so far to reduce total lines in the script, make it more readable and easier to maintain.